ChaitanyaVamsi/chatApp/readme.txt

 run the server command in terminal : npm run devStart

+please download or refer stepsToRunProjWithScreenShots.xlsx it has instructions with screenshots

 in vs code download live server extension right click on index.html file there you find option open with live server or hold alt and press l and o alt+(l and o) on keyboard